vulcanlee/Prism-MAUI-Template/src/DefaultSolution/MauiApp1/Maui.Template.md

 # Create a new View and ViewModel for Native MAUI Project (don't append Page to view-name parameter)

-dotnet new MVVMItem  --namespace MyApp --view-name MyFirst
+dotnet new MVVMItem --namespace MauiApp1 --view-name MyFirst

 # Create a new View and ViewModel for Prism MAUI Project (don't append Page to view-name parameter)

-dotnet new MVVMPrismItem  --namespace MyApp --view-name MyFirst
+dotnet new MVVMPrismItem --namespace MauiApp1 --view-name MyFirst

 # Remove this project template
 dotnet new uninstall Vulcan.Maui.Template